*When did you really get involved in music in general and into metal specific? Who was responsible for your interest in (metal) music?

 *Which instrument do you play and how and when did you learn to play?
 Did you have lessons in school or private lessons?
 If so, was that because your parents expected that from you?
 Or did you learn to play the instruments by yourself?
 Do you still follow some lessons?

-*Do you follow others or are you interested in other styles of music besides metal?
+*Do you follow other or are you interested in other styles of music besides metal?
 If so, what is the music you prefer to listen to?

-*Is music a full-time job for you now or do you have a job besides music?
+*Is music a full time job for you now or do you have a job beside music?
 If so, what kind of job are you doing?
 If you would be really successful with music, would you quit your other job?

 *If you could start a band with other musicians on other instruments, which artist would you pick for which instrument and why?
-(Something Like an “All-Stars Band”.)
-Would you still go for a folk metal band?
+(Something Like an “All Stars Band”.)
+Would you still go for a sludge metal band?
 Or would you do something completely different?

 *If you had been banned to an uninhabited island and you may pick 5 albums to listen to, which albums would you choose and why?

-*Every new album (or ep) of a band or an artist is the best one, that;s what they always say.
+*Every new album (or ep) – we do know it’s the debut ep – of a band or an artist is the best one, that’s what they always say.
 So here is a chance to promote the album.
 Why should a music lover buy your album?
 What are the standout tracks for you on this new album and why?

-*I suppose you will promote this album through live concerts (when of course everything is getting back to “normal” after the COVID 19 disaster).
+*I suppose you will promote this album through live concerts (when of course everything is getting back to “normal after the Covid 19 disaster).
 If so, would you prefer small clubs or big festivals?
-And is there a chance we can see Protokult in Belgium?
+And is there a chance we can see Montaña Sagrada in Belgium?